statisticsnorway/dapla-toolbelt-metadata/vardef-maintenance/README.md

 It is also possible to supply arguments to the init script with `personalInitArgs`, for example to specify the branch from which to retrieve files with `"--branch=dpmeta-837-vardef-init-script"`

 In the future we may wish to make further changes, such as reducing the options available to the user.

+## Dependency specification

+In [./vardef-maintenance.toml](./vardef-maintenance.toml) we use a Poetry compatible configuration.
+This is becayse we use the `ssb-project` tool to install the dependencies and a kernel and that supports Poetry.
+It is desirable to change to using `uv` for installation and configuration once this is supported.